aws-samples/aws-ipranges-api/README.md

 - `apiGatewayInvokeURL` (if  `disableDefaultEndPoint` is false ): URL of format `https://<api-id>.execute-api.<region>.amazonaws.com`) for use by firewall.
 Refer to [Output options](#output-options) below for details.
 - `apiFQDN` (if `customDomainName` is specified): Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) record of your `customDomainName` to this value

-- `apiGatewayLog`: CloudWatch log URL for API Gateway
+- `apiGatewayLog`: API Gateway CloudWatch log URL
-- `lambdaFunctionLog`: CLoudWatch log URL for Lambda function
+- `lambdaFunctionLog`: Lambda function CloudWatch log URL
-- `lambdaAuthorizerFunctionLog`: CloudWatch log URL for Lambda authorizer function
+- `lambdaAuthorizerFunctionLog`: Lambda authorizer function CloudWatch log URL

 ## Firewall Setup